HynekS/wp-next-graphql-tutorial/readme.md

-# Create a Next.js static site with Wordpress and GraphQL
+# Create a Next.js static site with Wordpress and GraphQL (WP GraphQL + Next.js, part 1)

 In this tutorial, we will create a JAMstack app by connecting three quite different libraries.
 On the backend, there is the old champ WordPress, tuned up by [Roots](https://roots.io).
-On the frontent, there is the wonder child, [Next.js](https://nextjs.org).
+On the frontend, there is the wonder child, [Next.js](https://nextjs.org).
 Between those two, there is a great invention from a villain scientists lab, [GraphQL](https://graphql.org).

 As it turned out, these three, while being different ages and languages, went along really well!
 Let's try yourself!

-## Prerequisities
+## Prerequisites

-This tutorial assumes that we have some experience with both WordPress and React (not neccessarily Next.js).
+This tutorial assumes that we have some experience with both WordPress and React (not necessarily Next.js).
 It also assumes that we have already installed [Composer](https://getcomposer.org) and that we have some kind of LAMP stack development environment (e. g.
 [XAMPP](https://www.apachefriends.org/index.html), [Laragon](https://laragon.org/) or [Local](https://localwp.com/)) set up.
-We will aslo either need to create a new MySQL database for our WordPress project, or to use an existing one.
+We will also need either to create a new MySQL database for our WordPress project, or to use an existing one.

 On the Next.js part, I will use [yarn](https://github.com/yarnpkg/berry) as a packet manager.
 While I was a long time satisfied npm user, I switched to yarn because it was able to get around some nasty `node-gyp` issues.
 But feel free to use whatever packet manager you like (just update the commands accordingly).

 ## Why Bedrock

 [Bedrock](https://roots.io/bedrock/) is an open source boilerplate for WordPress development.
 It significantly improves the developer experience and makes WordPress development feel quite up to date.
-It fully leverages the advantages of Composer by making WordPress and its plugins modules that can be easily installed and updated from a command line.
+It fully leverages the advantages of Composer by making WordPress and its plugins **modules** that can be easily installed and updated from a command line.
 It also stores the configuration in a separate `.env` files, which makes the configuration and version control much easier.
 The folder structure is also improved (user data like uploads are separated).
-After trying Bedrock, I definitelly don't want to go back to the 'out of the box' WordPress.
+After trying Bedrock, I definitely don't want to go back to the 'out of the box' WordPress.

 ## Install and set up new WordPress/Bedrock project